Pagan Kingdom: Peripheral regions

 Surrounding the core region were the naingngans or tributary states, governed by local hereditary rulers as well as Pagan appointed governors, drawn from princely or ministerial families.
 Because of their farther distances from the capital, the regions' rulers/governors had greater autonomy.
-They were required to send tributes to the crown but they generally had a freehand in the rest of the administration.
+They were required to send tributes to the crown but they generally had a free hand in the rest of the administration.
 They were chief justices, commanders-in-chief, and tax collectors.
 They made local officer appointments.
 In fact, no evidence of royal censuses or direct contact between the Pagan court and headmen beneath the governors has been found.

 Over the course of 250 years, the throne slowly tried to integrate the most strategically and economically important regions—i.e. Lower Myanmar, Tenasserim, northernmost Irrawaddy valley—into the core by appointing its governors in place of hereditary rulers.
 In the 12th and 13th centuries, for example, Pagan made a point of appointing its governors in the Tenasserim coast to closely supervise the ports and revenues.
 By the second half of the 13th century, several key ports in Lower Myanmar (Prome, Bassein, Dala) were all ruled by senior princes of the royal family.
 However, the escape of Lower Myanmar from Upper Myanmar's orbit in the late 13th century proves that the region was far from fully integrated.
 History shows that the region would not be fully integrated into the core until the late 18th century.

 The royal authority attenuated further in farther naingngans: Arakan, Chin Hills, Kachin Hills, and Shan Hills.
 These were tributary lands over which the crown only had a "largely ritual" or nominal sovereignty.
 In general, the king of Pagan received a periodic nominal tribute but had "no substantive authority", for example, on such matters as the selection of deputies, successors, or levels of taxation.
 Pagan largely stayed out of the affairs of these outlying states, only interfering when there were outright revolts, such as Arakan and Martaban in the late 1250s or northern Kachin Hills in 1277.